dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    *LETTER THE EIGHTH.*

-   (EDITOR'S NOTE: We have yet to locate the original publication: in the Philadelphia *Aurora* of June 7, 1805 The text below has not been edited for accuracy at this point.)
+   From the Philadelphia *Aurora* of June 7, 1805.

    Much has been said, and much remains to be said, of that undescribed and undescribable *nothing*, called federalism.
 It is a word without a meaning, and designates a faction that has no principles.
-Ask a man who called himself a federalist, what federalism is, and he cannot tell you.
+Ask a man who called himself a federalist, what federalism is? and he cannot tell you.
 Ask him, what are its principles, and he has none to give.
 Federalism, then, with respect to government, is similar to atheism with respect to religion, a *nominal nothing* without principles.
 The federal papers, especially those